 If paying for college is a concern, which it is for many families, there are options for easing the burden of paying for a pricey college education.

-This type of student loan is provided by the United States government.
-This means that federal student loans have terms and conditions that are legally set by the United States government.
+The U.S. Department of Education provides federal student loans under its Direct Loan program.
+This means federal student loans have terms and conditions that are legally set by the federal government.
 Private lenders do not have to offer the same terms, such as fixed interest rates and income-driven replacement plans, that students can get from federal student loans.

-On the other hand, private student loans come from private lenders such as banks, credit unions, online lenders, and select state-based or state-affiliated organizations.
-The private lender sets the terms and conditions, which are generally based on borrower criteria like credit history.
+Banks, credit unions, online lenders, and select state-based or state-affiliated organizations may offer private student loans.
+Private lenders set the terms and conditions of these loans, which are generally based on borrower criteria like credit history.
 Typically private loans are more expensive than federal loans.

-SoFi offers private student loans with an entirely digital application process.
-Potential borrowers can choose between a variable or fixed interest rate and have the option to add a cosigner, such as a parent, to the loan.
+If you need help financing your college experience, SoFi offers private student loans with an entirely digital application process and no fees whatsoever.
+Potential borrowers can choose between a variable or fixed interest rate and have the option to add a cosigner to the loan.

 SoFi Loan Products